cmu-llms-class/cmu-llm-class-website-2023/about.md

 **Quizes**: Each class will start with an in-person quiz about the reading materials for the lecture or the material from previous lectures.

+**Interactive Activities**:
+There will be ungraded, interactive activities interspersed through the lectures.
+These will be things like discussing a topic from the class with those sitting near you or answering questions via polling software.

 **Homework**: There will be three homework assignments, to be completed individually.

 **Project**: There will be a group project with several checkpoints along the semester.
 The project will be completed in groups of 3-5 people.